Galahad and the Holy Grail: Reception

 Galahad and the Holy Grail was included in Antic magazine's December 1983 holiday buyer's guide.
 The Addison-Wesley Book of Atari Software 1984 rated the game a C. The reviewer wrote, "I hate to criticize a creative game, but Galahad has features that seem illogical to the player, features not explained in the very sparse documentation."

 Galahad and the Holy Grail was one of four finalists for the 1982 Atari Star Award.
 The winner was Typo Attack.

+Legacy

+Galahad and the Holy Grail caused game designer Chris Crawford to hire Crockford at the research division of Atari, Inc. where he worked on hardware and programming environments.